-For those of you who wanted to do some thinking and preparation for today’s service during the preceding week, I invited reflection on the image of fan club.
-In today’s picture, from his book People Everywhere, Teddy Horsley joins a musical fan club.
+For those of you who wanted to do some thinking and preparation for today’s service during the preceding week, I invited reflection on the image of house of prayer.
+In today’s picture Teddy Horsley is on his way to join us in Liverpool Cathedral.

 Lord Jesus Christ,

 and restored it as a house of prayer.

 Shape within us your house of prayer